diecccoo/Cultural-heritage-bigdata-project/README.md

 # Cultural Heritage Project

-Welcome to the documentation of our Cultural Heritage Big Data Project.
+Welcome to our Cultural Heritage Big Data Project.
 This document provides a comprehensive overview of the system architecture, technologies used, and implementation details of our pipeline for processing and exploring cultural heritage data.

 ## Table of Contents